echoCTF/echoCTF.RED/docs/DOCKER-TARGETS.md

 any of the other steps.

 For the purposes of this guide we will start with a simple target scenario.
-We will implement the amazing paper [Smashing the stack for fun and profit from AlephOne](http://phrack.org/issues/49/14.html)
+We will implement a set of vulnerable applications based, among others, on the amazing paper [Smashing the stack for fun and profit from AlephOne](http://phrack.org/issues/49/14.html)

-The target will be named `alephone` and will implement a stack overflow, based on the paper example X. The system will have the following basic flags:
+The target will be named `alephone` and will include programs that implement the following

+1. a stack based overflow vulnerability
+2. a format string vulnerability
+3. a buffer overflow

+The following flags will be included

 1. /root/ETSCTF: User is able to read any file in the filesystem.
 This usually means the user got root access